State-of-Rhode-Island-eCMS/ecms_profile/docs/features.md

 ### ecms_landing_page
 This contains the landing page content type and the related field configurations.

+### ecms_publications
+This contains the publication content type and the related field configurations.

 ## Development Notes
 Developing with features can be tricky.
 A few items to remember:

+- Enable the Features UI module during local development.

+- To work with existing project features, browse to /admin/config/development/features and select the "eCMS" bundle.

 - Features should only contain configuration that belong together and _should not_ share configuration with other features.
 For example, if all content types share the same editorial workflow, that workflow will _NOT_ be able to be packaged